Request an Elder Law Consultation

 Sign up below to request a consultation with one of our attorneys.

-The most basic and perhaps the most important instrument in your estate plan, a Last Will & Testament is a legally binding declaration of who will receive your property upon your death.
+The most fundamental and perhaps the most important instrument in your estate plan, a last will & testament is a legally binding declaration of who will receive your property upon your death.
 If you died without a Will (intestate), New York State laws determine how and to whom your assets and property are distributed.
-This may be contrary to your wishes.
+This means the court, following state laws, will appoint someone for you, known as an administrator, to handle your estate, and your assets will be divided according to state law (intestacy) - and this may be contrary to your wishes.

-A Will can also help reduce estate taxes and, most importantly for young families, you can appoint someone as guardian of your minor children.
-In your Will you may also wish to specify instructions regarding your burial or earmark money to pay for your funeral and burial expenses.
+A Will can also help reduce estate taxes and, most importantly for young families, you can appoint someone as guardian of minor children.
+You may wish to leave assets in trust for minor children or grandchildren.
+In your Will, you may also wish to specify instructions regarding your burial or earmark money to pay for your funeral and burial expenses.
 This can provide tremendous assistance and comfort to your loved ones during their time of grieving.

 The most essential person involved with the administration of your estate is the administrator or Executor.
 This is the individual you place in charge of your estate following your death.
 The Executor you choose will have the legal responsibility to handle and resolve all financial obligations as well as other responsibilities, which may include:

 The Estate Planning attorneys at Cona Elder Law will work with you to help you appoint a primary Executor as well as a successor to ensure your wishes are carried out as you desire.
 If you fail to have a Last Will & Testament in place, the courts will appoint someone for you, known as an administrator, to handle your estate, and your assets will be divided according to state law (intestacy).